Skip to main content

 #

 Courts are still developing legal frameworks for autonomous vehicle liability.
-Outcomes may depend on how judges interpret existing product liability and negligence principles in this new context.
+Key unsettled questions:

 San Francisco Resources